How to choose the right cable gland

 - Advantages: flexible, easy to service and retrofit.

-- Limitation: low density, not for outdoor use.
+- Restriction: low density, not for outdoor use

 IP classes in practice